kailash-manasarovar/statement/docs/crimes/protagonists/vidal-sastre.md

 - May it be very very soon.
 - And I myself will buy them all a non-toxic pint.

-### Notes on my investigation
+## Notes on my investigation

-- This is the name given to the trumpet teacher who turned up to teach class very sporadically starting at the [end of November 2022](../../timeline/2022/november.md#the-trumpet-teacher).
-- The bait.
-- I found it hard to believe that this man's name is Vidal Sastre Sanchez Hornero, unless these criminal gangs are so arrogant and protected, they don't bother hiding themselves.
+- In this section I will post important points published in earlier commits.
+- I believe whoever this man is, his role was *bait*.
-- This is the name registered in the Generalitat Valenciana systems, even today.
+- I found the name Vidal Sastre Sanchez Hornero registered in the Generalitat Valenciana systems even though a [government official](../../timeline/2024/october.md#madrid-and-paloma) told me no record of this person could be found.
-- Curiously a government official told me no record of the person could be found at the same time I was looking at his name on official Generalitat government lists.
+- When she told me this, at exactly the same time, I was looking at his name on official Generalitat government lists.

 ![Generalitat list](../../content/images/hornero/guv-records.png)

-- He is apparently the director of a [band in Valencia](https://www.lamistatquart.com/) and this fits with his original story.
+- Also, and at the same time, his [prestigious award was being collected](#the-lamistat-quart-band) and reported on by the Spanish news media.
+- One wonders how many people knew I was going to be severely poisoned and were expecting me to die.
-- There are a bunch of references for the name online, including references which come from the Generalitat's formal lists of teachers.
+- There are a bunch of references for this name online, including references which come from the Generalitat's formal lists of teachers.

 ![Horn refs](../../content/images/hornero/horn-refs.jpg)

-- It's hard to believe there's no reference for him.
-He may have been working unofficially with the conservatory of Dénia, but they gave him a pension while doing so.
-- Online references include a number of pictures of the man who turned up to teach classes.
+- Online references include a number of pictures I remembered as being the man who turned up to teach classes.

 ![Hornero 1](../../content/images/hornero/horn-pic-1.jpg)
 ![Hornero 2](../../content/images/hornero/horn-pic-2.jpg)
 ![Hornero 3](../../content/images/hornero/horn-pic-3.jpg)

-- It's not clear if the man below is the same man as in the previous pictures, but I recognize him too.

 ![Hornero 4](../../content/images/hornero/horn-pic-4.jpg)

-- The pictures show the man who taught the class on Monday evenings that I attended.
-At least, I look at all these pictures and remember them as being the "trumpet teacher" who turned up to class sporadically on Mondays.
-- But there are another bunch of pictures of this person who look like someone completely different to the men above.
+- A note I made before I had remembered more clearly the four distinct men was about another bunch of pictures of this person who look like someone completely different to the men above.

 ![TT1](../../content/images/hornero/tt-1.png)
 ![TT1](../../content/images/hornero/tt-1-again.png)